darikutelov/Kutelov-NFTio/README.md

 # NFTio - Go Shopping NFT

+## Description:

-## Description: NFTio is a iOS SwiftUI mobile app designed for users to discover, buy, sell, and trade unique digital assets known as non-fungible tokens (NFTs).
+- NFTio is a full featured iOS SwiftUI mobile app designed for users to discover, buy, sell, and trade unique digital assets known as non-fungible tokens (NFTs).
 The app is designed with an easy-to-use interface, allowing users to browse through various collections of NFTs and view detailed information about each individual NFT.

 ## Must Have Features